How to Register as a Self-Employed Sole Trader | Checkatrade

 Secondly, you need to be organised, which, let’s be honest, isn’t a lot of people’s forte.
 So, if the word ‘admin’ gives you shivers, self-employment might not be the best career path.

 Lastly, only being responsible for yourself is either liberating or lonely, depending on your personality type.
-In the world of sole trading, it’s just you (unless of course, you hire other people further down the line).
+In the world of sole trading, it’s just you (unless of course, you hire employees further down the line).

 Understand the admin you need to do as a self-employed tradesperson

-For UK sole traders, there are several things you need to do before you can tout your services as a self-employed tradesperson.
+For UK sole traders, there are things you need to do before you tout your services as a self-employed tradesperson.

 Set up a business bank account